pkp/lucene/README.md

 As a final preliminary step you'll have to make sure that your server meets the necessary installation requirements to install Solr.
-This is the OJS server if you decide to deploy in embedded server mode or the central search server if you deploy in central server mode:
+This is the OJS server if you decide to deploy in embedded server mode or the central search server if you deploy in Remote Server mode:

 -   Operating System: Any operating system that supports J2SE 1.8 or greater (this includes all recent versions of Linux and Windows).